 Being a small city, Perry does not have a public transit system used by locals to get to and from work.

-The citizens of Perry are slightly better educated than the national average of 21.84% for all cities and towns, with 21.31% of adults in Perry having a bachelor's degree or advanced degree.
+The education level of Perry citizens is a little higher than the average for US cities and towns: 21.27% of adults in Perry have at least a bachelor's degree.

 The most common language spoken in Perry is English.
 Other important languages spoken here include Spanish and Hindi.